shilgam/ci_tools/app/deploy_tools/jenkins/README.md

         $ cat /var/lib/jenkins/secrets/initialAdminPassword

-### Adding Plugins

-1. Follow the links for Manage Jenkins → Manage Plugins → Available.
-1. Add plugins: ShiningPanda, Xvfb

-### Telling Jenkins Where to Find Python 3 and Xvfb

-We need to tell the ShiningPanda plugin where Python 3 is installed (usually /usr/bin/python3, but you can check with a which python3).

-1. Manage Jenkins → Global Tool Configuration

-1. Python → Python installations → Add Python (see Where did I leave that Python?; it’s safe to ignore the warning message)

-1. Xvfb installation → Add Xvfb installation; enter `/usr/bin` as the installation directory

 ### Securing your Jenkins instance

 To finish off securing your Jenkins instance, you’ll want to set up HTTPS, by getting nginx HTTPS to use a self-signed cert, and proxy requests from port 443 to port 8080.
 Then you can even block port 8080 on the firewall.
-I won’t go into detail on that now, but here are a few links to instructions which I found useful:

-- How to create a self-signed SSL certificate: https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-nginx-for-ubuntu-14-04

 1. Install Nginx web server:

         $ apt-get update
         $ apt-get install nginx

 1. Create the SSL Certificate (under the Nginx conf dir):

         $ mkdir /etc/nginx/ssl

+    More info: "How to create a self-signed SSL certificate" https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-nginx-for-ubuntu-14-04

 1. Create the SSL key and certificate files

         $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt

-1. Configure Nginx to Use SSL:
+1. Configure Nginx to Use SSL

 1. Create new configuration for Jenkins.

-File [available here](app/deploy_tools/jenkins/nginx.jenkins.conf)
+        ## Remove default configuration
+        $ cd /etc/nginx/sites-available
+        $ sudo rm default ../sites-enabled/default
+        ## Create new configuration for Jenkins
+        $ sudo touch jenkins
+        ## copy-paste `nginx.jenkins.conf` file content to this file

+    NOTES:
+    - Example config available in `nginx.jenkins.conf` file in this dir.
+    - Official Jenkins Ubuntu installation guide: https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins+on+Ubuntu

 1. Link your configuration from `sites-available` to `sites-enabled`: